mercy299/terraform-beginner-bootcamp-2023/README.md

     "Arn": "arn:aws:iam::123456789012:user/terraform-beginner-bootcamp"
 }
 ```
-We would need to generate AWS CLI Credits from IAM User in order to the user aws CLI.
+We would need to generate AWS CLI Credits from IAM User in order to the user AWS CLI.

 ## Terraform Basics

 ### Terraform Registry

-Terraform sources provide their providers and modulels from the terraform repository which is located at [registory.terraform.io](https://registry.terraform.io/)
+Terraform sources provide their providers and modules from the terraform repository which is located at [registory.terraform.io](https://registry.terraform.io/)

-- **Providers** is an interface to API's that allows you to create resources in terraform.
+- **Providers** is an interface to APIs that allows you to create resources in terraform.
 They are responsible for understanding API interactions and exposing resources.
 - **Modules**  Modules are self-contained packages of Terraform configurations that are managed as a group.

 ### Terraform Console